Iterative removal of sources to model the turbulent electromotive force: Methods For Obtaining Dynamo Coefficients

 Further, in {\it Step 2} (\sref{sec:step2}) the contribution to the EMF associated with the least chi-squared weighted with the loop-gain factor (that is, either $\epsilon\,{f}_k^{\alpha_{ij}}\mean{B}_j$ or $-\epsilon\,{f}_k^{\eta_{ij}}\mean{J}_j$) is subtracted from $\mean{ \emf}_i$. {\it Step 3}, {\it step 4} and {\it 5} are then performed the same way as described in \sref{sec:step3}, \sref{sec:step4} and \sref{sec:step5}.
 Fitting at each $z$ is now not necessary as the $z$ dependence of the coefficients is already taken into account in the polynomial fit.
 The resulting vertical profiles of the dynamo coefficient are

-We discuss the results of this analysis and compare the performance of mIROS on the determination of dynamo coefficients in the following section.
-Additionally we test these two methods against the mock data of a noisy EMF in \aref{sec:mock_data}.
+We discuss the results of this analysis and compare the performance of cIROS on the determination of dynamo coefficients in \sref{sec:results_cIROS}.
+Additionally we test these two methods against the mock data of a noisy EMF in the following \sref{sec:mock_data}.